 Figure 7: The a) proportion of missing data, b) number of rows and c) number of columns remaining in the full input dataset (not split into folds or feature subsets) after missing data removal for thresholds between 50% and 100% (no missing data removed).

 I did not use stricter missing data thresholds to avoid introducing bias via removing missing data, as discussed above.
-Additionally, lower missing data thresholds would have reduced the size of the dataset to 700 rows, which is relatively small, increasing the risk of overfitting.
+Additionally, lower missing data thresholds would have reduced the size of the dataset to only 700 rows, which is relatively small and may not be enough for model training.

 4.35 Summary of Datasets Produced Via Pre-Processing